Security guard beaten to death outside popular Hollywood nightclub Dragonfly

 It is not clear whether the group of people knew the victim prior to the violent attack.

-It is also unclear if the group had frequented the club that night.
+It is also unclear if the group had frequented the club that night for Dragonfly’s “Signature Saturday” event.

-The Dragonfly describes itself as the “most popular Hip Hop night club scene LA has to offer” with several famous faces including Tyga and Megan Thee Stallion seen spending the night there in the past.
+The Dragonfly describes itself as the “most popular Hip Hop night club scene LA has to offer” with several famous faces including Tyga and Megan Thee Stallion known to have partied there in the past.

+It remained closed on Sunday and its “Sunday Night Fever” event was cancelled in the wake of the tragedy.

+Dragonfly posted an Instagram story on Sunday announcing the closure and saying it was mourning the death of its bouncer.

 The LAPD is asking anyone who witnessed or recorded the incident to come forward with information.

-“We know that oftentimes people will record these types of incidents on their cellphone,” said Detective Samuel Marullo.
+“We know that oftentimes people will record these types of incidents on their cellphone,” Detective Samuel Marullo told ABC7 from the scene.

 “We would encourage them to share that with us as it can help bring a sense of justice to this person’s family.”